Concordium/concordium.github.io/source/mainnet/net/guides/recover-wallet.rst

 Recover your Wallet
 ===================

-In case you get a new device or need to restore your existing device, you can recover your identities, accounts, and keys with the secret passphrase you wrote down during wallet setup.
+In case you get a new device or need to restore your existing device, you can recover your identities, accounts, and keys with the secret recovery phrase you wrote down during wallet setup.

 .. tabs::

     .. tab:: |mw-gen2|

         #.
-After reinstalling the Concordium Mobile Wallet app, open the app.
+After reinstalling the |mw-gen2| app, open the app.

         #.
 On the Getting Started screen, tap **Recover wallet**.